 Avoid expensive emergency call outs this winter with these savvy DIY property maintenance checks.
 Health and Safety should always remain a top priority.
-Here's how to check everything remains in good working condition, to save the environment
+Here's how to check everything remains in good working condition, to save the environment, which saves money!

 1. Turn off pipes to outside water taps